-Sampling was initiated on July 15th and continued until September 15th.
+Sampling was initiated on July 7th and continued until September 5th.
 Community-based monitors only sampled a handful of Arctic char at Gravel pit throughout the summer.
-In total 55 Arctic char were sampled by the monitors.
-Of those, 42 samples had sex and maturity information.
+In total 63 Arctic char were sampled by the monitors.

 Biological Data Summary